Last updated on October 15, 2024

 Digital nomading

 One of the things we’ve started to really appreciate as digital nomads is co-working spaces.
-Helsinki has a great one at Kontoret, which provides both shared and private office spaces in a stylish setting.
+Helsinki has a some amazing ones.

 Natural life